CobiontID/CobiontID.github.io/reads.md

 ## Using the interactive dashboard

 There are two ways to explore the data interactively.
-The first is the web app <a href="https://huggingface.co/spaces/cc7740/read_VAE" target="_blank">here</a> (preview shown below).
+The first is the web app <a href="https://huggingface.co/spaces/cc7740/read_VAE" target="_blank">here</a> (preview shown below, the app may take a moment to load).

 <div id="iframeContainer">
   <iframe